 - Western rosellas.

-Parrot species stand out from other birds due to their bright and vibrant colors.
-We’ll explore why parrots have red feathers, why they assist them in nature, and which birds showcase this color.
+Parrots stand out from other birds due to their bright and vibrant colors.
+We’ll explore why parrots have red feathers, how they assist them in nature, and which species have this color.

-According to Current Biology, parrots get red feathers from unique pigments called psittacofulvins.
+According to Current Biology, parrots get red feathers from pigments called psittacofulvins.

 Parrots synthesize psittacofulvins in their feather follicles, developing unique colors.
 This differs from other bird species, like red-factor canaries, which get their colors from dietary carotenoids.